13 Amazing Things To Do In Zermatt, Switzerland (That Aren’t Skiing)

 - Ristorante Capri

-Conclusion on things to do in Zermatt
+Final thoughts on things to do in Zermatt

 And that’s your complete list of things to do in Zermatt!
 We completely fell in love with the town and recommend visiting to any traveller that loves the mountains.
 From travelling to Zermatt on the Glacier Express to riding the Gornergrat railway to indulging in Swiss cuisine to riding to the highest cable car station in Europe on The Matterhorn Glacier Paradise.